jkool702/forkrun/README.md

 # USAGE

-`forkrun` in invoked in much the same way as `xargs`: on the command-line, pass forkrun options, then the function/script/binary that you are parallelizing, then any initial constant arguments (in that order).
+`forkrun` is invoked in much the same way as `xargs`: on the command-line, pass forkrun options, then the function/script/binary that you are parallelizing, then any initial constant arguments (in that order).
 The arguments to parallelize running are passed to forkrun on stdin.
 A typical `forkrun` invocation looks something like this:

     printf '%s\n' "${inArgs[@]}" | forkrun [flags] [--] parFunc ["${initialArgs[@]}"]